 Selfishness and greed among some members of the community can put us all in danger — and that’s no matter whether the issue is a virus crisis or a climate crisis.

 Lots of us have been convinced that our individual action on climate change isn’t worth the effort and the cost.
 But is it true?

 In The Sustainable Hour on 4 December 2019, Mik Aidt has just returned from a speaker-trip in New Zealand, where he talked about the emerging ‘Pause Movement’ and the impact which a wave of ‘Coldplay Moments’ could trigger

-“Time for politicians to act”, said the scientists three decades years ago.
+“Time for politicians to act”, said the scientists more than three decades years ago.
 But politicians didn’t think it was time.
-As this blogpost documents, through more than half a century, we – humanity, but in particular: our elected leaders and business
+As this blogpost documents, through more than half a century, we – humanity, but in particular: our elected leaders

 The Sustainable Hour’s special one-hour report on the global movement of local governments declaring a climate emergency